madcoda/php-youtube-api/README.md

 Well...actually some parameters are missing in this library, because I don't need them at this point, if you desire a particular feature please file an issue here :)

-(Currently will not consider adding OAuth endpoints.)
+Currently will not consider adding OAuth endpoints. (those required "authorized request")

 ## Install